-The State Environmental Planning Policy (Educational Establishments and Child Care Facilities) 2017 (Education SEPP), enacted to fast track and streamline approvals for childcare services, was recently reviewed and consolidated into the State Environmental Planning Policy (Transport and Infrastructure) 2021, however we heard from the sector that there is still room for improvement.
+IPART notes that the State Environmental Planning Policy (Educational Establishments and Child Care Facilities) 2017 (Education SEPP), enacted to fast track and streamline approvals for childcare services, was recently reviewed, however IPART has heard from the sector that there is still some room for improvement.
 Sector feedback is that some of the requirements for approval, particularly in the planning space, are too onerous and act as a barrier to the expansion of service supply.
 Similarly the sector has provided feedback on the NSW Regulatory Authority, querying some processes that add administrative costs and fees, such as separate approval processes for combined service types on the one site.